Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Method

 This pipeline in \fig{pipeline}(a) is equivalent to a simpler pipeline in \fig{pipeline}(b).
 Instead of gathering $\actdel_l$, we could directly gather $\actedi_l$.
 The convolution needs to be computed with bias $\bias_l$.
 Besides, we need to scatter the output blocks into $\conv_l (\actori_l)$ instead of a zero tensor.
 Thus, we do not need to store $\actori_l$ anymore, which further saves memory and removes the overheads of addition and subtraction. \fig{method} visualizes the pipeline.

 However, the aforementioned pipeline still fails to produce a noticeable speedup due to extra kernel calls and memory movement overheads in {\ttfamily Gather} and {\ttfamily Scatter}.
-For example, the original dense $3\times3$ convolution with 128 channels and input resolution $256 \times 256$ would take 0.78ms on RTX 3090.
-The sparse convolution using pipeline \fig{pipeline}(b) on the example shown in \fig{activation-difference} (15.5\% edited regions) needs 0.42ms in total, while {\ttfamily Gather} and {\ttfamily Scatter} introduce a significant overhead (0.17ms, about 41\%).
-To reduce it, we further optimize \engineabbr by pre-computing normalization parameters and applying kernel fusion.
+For example, the original dense $3\times3$ convolution with 128 channels and input resolution $256 \times 256$ takes 0.78ms on NVIDIA RTX 3090.
+The sparse convolution using pipeline \fig{pipeline}(b) on the example shown in \fig{activation-difference} (15.5\% edited regions) still needs 0.42ms in total, with the {\ttfamily Gather} and {\ttfamily Scatter} operations accounting for a significant overhead of 0.17ms (41\%).
+To mitigate these overheads, we further optimize \engineabbr by pre-computing normalization parameters and applying kernel fusion.
+Additionally, we extend \engineabbr to support attention layers.

-\myparagraph{Pre-computing normalization parameters.} For batch normalization~\cite{ioffe2015batch}, it is easy to remove the normalization layer during inference time since we can use pre-computed mean and variance statistics from model training.
-However, recent deep generative models often use instance normalization~\cite{ulyanov2016instance,huang2017arbitrary} or group normalization~\cite{wu2018group,nichol2021improved}, which compute the statistics on the fly during inference.
+\looseness=-1 \myparagraph{Pre-computing normalization parameters.} For batch normalization~\cite{ioffe2015batch}, it is easy to remove the normalization layer during inference time since we can use pre-computed mean and variance statistics from model training.
+However, recent generative models often use instance normalization~\cite{ulyanov2016instance,huang2017arbitrary} or group normalization~\cite{wu2018group,nichol2021improved}, which compute the statistics on the fly during inference.
 These normalization layers incur overheads as we need to estimate the statistics from the full-size tensors.
 However, as the original and edited images are quite similar given a small user edit, we assume $\actori_l \approx \actedi_l$.
 This allows us to reuse the statistics of $\actori_l$ for the normalization instead of recomputing them for $\actedi_l$.
 Thus, normalization layers could be replaced by simple {\ttfamily Scale+Shift} operations with pre-computed $\actori_l$ statistics.

 \myparagraph{Kernel fusion.} As mentioned before, both the {\ttfamily Gather} and {\ttfamily Scatter} operations introduce significant data movement overheads.
 To reduce it, we fuse several element-wise operations ({\ttfamily Scale+Shift} and {\ttfamily Nonlinearity}) into {\ttfamily Gather} and {\ttfamily Scatter}~\cite{ren2018sbnet,ding2021ios,jia2019taso} and only apply these element-wise operations to the active blocks (\ie, edited regions).
-Furthermore, we perform in-place computation to reduce the number of kernel calls and memory allocation overheads.
+Furthermore, we perform the in-place computation to reduce the number of kernel calls and memory allocation overheads.